Ricky-Au/Battleship/README.md

 # Battleship
 Description:
      This battleship esq games rules are the player takes turns against a computer player both sides goals are to take down all of the oppenents ship before they take all of yours.
-Our version requires the arduino and the use of serial mon to see the battlefield.
+Our version is written in C++ and requires the arduino and the use of serial monitor to see the battlefield.
 The use of the arduino is for a minigame for the player.

 The arduino must be set up properly to be able to play.
 The point of the arduino is so the player has a minigame to play through when they attack an opponents ship location.
 This minigames rules are as follows, This minigame only uses the 3 right LEDs.
 Press and hold a lit LED's button when they turn on until the LED turns off.
 Each successful button press increases your score by 1.
 For a successful ship hit get above 5 score on Easy, above 10 on Medium or Hard.
 Your score will update on screen.
 Press leftmost fire button when ready - the leftmost green LED will stay on during the game The game lasts 10 seconds.